Frequently Asked Questions

 What accreditation/certification pathways does the Society have?

-i) A grandparenting process available to existing qualified psychologists who are members of the Society (MISCP).
-The ISCP’s grandparenting process to accreditation/certification is a route by which individuals provide evidence of their existing status as a qualified psychologist.
+i) A pathway is available to qualified psychologists who are members of the Society (MISCP).
+This process to accreditation/certification is a route by which individuals provide evidence of their existing status as a qualified psychologist.
 By laying claim to the title of a qualified psychologist you are required to submit evidence with your application that your qualifications are considered to currently meet the criteria of a qualified psychologist via the accepted level of membership of your national psychology body.

 ii) A portfolio system, offered to graduate Associate members of the Society (AssocMISCP), which enables them to progress towards becoming an MISCP member of the Society by building up a portfolio of coaching psychology learning and competencies.